 The 1Source Potential Risk Index ® (PRI) ranking system for both Ingredients and Products:

 Evaluating ingredient safety is the core of the 1Source mission.
-We offer a multi-layered approach to our risk index system, where our primary focus is to empower consumers with the knowledge of ingredients through a holistic approach.
+We offer a holistic approach to empowering consumers to intuitively understand the potential health risks of the product composing chemicals.

 We have developed an algorithm for assessing the risk associated with the ingredients (chemical compounds).
-We take into account of various research studies from respected organizations, such as: PubMed, PubChem, Toxicnet and other professional journals, and consult regulations from worldwide government organizations, such as: WHO, UN, EU, FDA, and etc. For more information, please review our references section.
+We consider various research studies from respected organizations, such as PubMed, PubChem, Toxicnet, and other professional journals, and consult regulations from worldwide government organizations, such as WHO, UN, EU, FDA, etc. For more information, please review our references section.

 After collecting and analyzing information from these outlets, the algorithm will produce a Potential Risk Index (PRI) between 1 to 9 in four separate applications.
-These applications being ‘Inhale’, ‘Swallow’, ‘Contact’ and ‘Environmental’.
-We calculate these numbers based on the aggregation of data available from the various organizations, the deviation of elements before offering you a risk index as shown in the table above.
+These applications are ‘Inhale,’ ‘Swallow,’ ‘Contact,’ and ‘Environmental.’
+We calculate these indexes based on the aggregation of data available from the various organizations and the deviation of elements to yield a risk index as shown in the table above.

 An ingredient will only be assigned a risk index of 10 if it has been banned by a government or classified as a carcinogen by the International Agency for Research on Cancer (IARC).

-It is important to note that the recommendations from the risk index should only be used as a supplementary source, and you should always consult medical professionals with regards to any health enquiries.
+It is important to note that the recommendations from the risk index should only be used as a supplementary source, and you should always consult medical professionals regarding any health inquiries.

-Our algorithm takes into account of all the disclosed and/or undisclosed ingredients, reviews the intrinsic chemical properties as well as consumer applications in order to come up with a product PRI that correlates to the constituent ingredient PRIs.
+Our algorithm takes into account all the disclosed ingredients.
+It reviews the intrinsic chemical properties and product applications to develop a Product PRI of 2 to 9 that correlates to the constituent ingredient PRIs.

-If a product contains any ingredient which has a PRI of 10 in the same application category then the product will also have an overall product PRI of 10.
+If a product contains an ingredient with the highest risk of Ingredient PRI 10 in the same application category, then the Product PRI will be assigned 10.

-To obtain the lowest product PRI of 1, the product must be manually vetted.
+The product must be manually vetted to obtain the safest Product PRI of 1.
 The vetting process goes beyond the ingredients per se.
-A company’s mission, values, ethics, management, facilities, and ESG scores are all taken into account during the vetting process.
-We believe that these considerations play a large part into whether a product is truly risk-free or not.
+A company’s mission, values, ethics, management, facilities, and ESG scores are considered during the vetting process.
+We believe that these considerations play a large part in whether a product is genuinely risk-free or not.

-For a company to have the 1Source vetted seal of approval, it means the company has taken every possible consideration into making the most risk-free and environmental-friendly product possible.
+For a company to have the 1Source VETTED seal of approval, it must have taken every possible consideration into making the most risk-free and environmentally friendly product possible.

 American Society for Testing and Materials (ASTM) International Resin Identification Coding System (Plastic Codes):